 Students are required to complete 64 consisting of 20 courses.
 Full time students can complete the program in as few as five semesters and will be enrolled in fall and spring semesters (16 units or less per semester).
 Part-time study is also available.

 Students admitted to the dual degree program will take a combination of psychology and public health courses each semester.
 As part of the MA coursework, students may pursue a concentration in health behavior research while MPH students select an emphasis in health promotion, education and evaluation.
 The combination of core courses will enable students to learn and to practice being a collaborative leader of change in their current or future work environments either internally within their organizations or externally with other institutions or the community.
 The nature of the dual degree program allows students to develop and integrate knowledge and skills across these fields more efficiently.

 Knowledge of public health principles, combined with completion of the MA degree, widens the career options for individuals in both public health and health care.
 Students graduate as professionals with the unique ability to draw from both credentials.
 Graduates may be employed in a wide range of positions in public, private, or academic settings.
 The MPH degree offers the psychologist a significant advantage when seeking jobs that involve planning and managing health systems and performing behavioral health research.

 Applying to the Dual Degree Program

 Students must apply to and be accepted into each school separately in order to be eligible for a dual degree.
 Applicants must request application materials from both schools.
 Admission decisions for the concurrent program are made by separate committees at each school.
 Applicants must be granted admission to both schools to be admitted to the dual degree program.
 The following documents are required:

 • A bachelor’s degree from an accredited college or university

-• Official transcripts from all undergraduate institutions attended (SBOS).
+• Official transcripts from all undergraduate institutions attended (DBOS).
 SCGH requires transcripts from undergraduate and graduate institutions

 • A completed and signed application for admission to CGU, plus application fee if applicable